SwarnaKishore/ai-incident-copilot/README.md

 The app supports a free mock mode for demos and a Claude-powered mode for real AI analysis.
 It is designed for production support scenarios where engineers need a quick starting point: likely cause, evidence from logs, next investigation steps, related guidance, and a draft status update.

 - Works with logs from your service
-- Uses local RAG to retrieve relevant runbook guidance before calling Claude
+- Uses local RAG and vector similarity to retrieve relevant runbook guidance before calling Claude
 - Keeps the Claude API key on the backend
 - Includes input limits and daily Claude usage controls
 - Uses a Python FastAPI backend for AI orchestration